wizard23/asimov-hex/docs/system-description/apps/tile-editor/unit-cell-editor.md

 - Click to select a polygon instance for editing.
 - Drag a polygon to move it; drag the background to pan.
 - Scroll to zoom.
+- Optional axes render at the origin to show the coordinate orientation.